 It features a full-size Numpad that you can connect to your computer using a USB Type-C cable.
 You can also swap the switches and keycaps, making it easier to match them with the keyboard you have.

 This modular setup can provide great flexibility, giving you all the advantages of using a compact keyboard without missing the Numpad whenever you need it.

 It still works like a full keyboard, but you can keep it away when you need more space on your desk.

 Mechanical keyboards are better for programming but are not required to be productive.
 There are good membrane ones that work just as well as mechanical ones.

 You don’t even have to spend much money to start writing codes.

 To determine whether you should get a mechanical keyboard, start with all the advantages you can get from it.

-If they are enough to affect your typing speed or your comfort drastically, investing in one will help you be more productive.
+If they are enough to drastically affect your typing speed or comfort, investing in one will help you be more productive.